DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I almost completed the Udacity course section about OOP with JavaScript, pretty interesting.
 Then I build a simple template using CSS Grid and Flexbox.

 **Thoughts:** The next project is approaching, I need to finish the section real quick!

+### Day 57: 2018 April 07, Saturday

+**Today's Progress**: So, I spent the whole morning learning about how to create Lambda Functions for Amazon Alexa, and I managed to build a model with an intent and a slot.
+I loved that, that's really interesting and I will defintelly deepen it.
+Then, I studied Closures in JS.

+**Thoughts:** Today I needed a break from my usual studying routine, and I decided to try out Alexa's skills.
+That was my first attempt, but I have to say that it was pretty intuitive.
+I should probably refresh my JSON though.